 FPGAs are digital devices, so for a receiver the FPGA input would come from an Analog-to-Digital Converter (ADC) as shown below.
 A typical process would start with a mixer that rotates the signal intermediate frequency (IF) to DC, would flow through a filter-and-decimation process to reduce the bandwidth to that of interest, and might conclude with demodulation, energy detection, storage, or other processes.

 Figure 2: A Typical SDR Receiver

 Annapolis Micro Systems provides both the SDR hardware and firmware development tools necessary for creating SDR solutions quickly and easily.
-WILDSTAR™ baseboards provide FPGA processing capabilities fed directly from a large suite of I/O Mezzanine Cards, including ADCs that span from the 105MHz to 5GHz sampling rates.
+WILDSTAR™ baseboards provide FPGA processing capabilities fed directly from a large suite of I/O Mezzanine Cards, including ADCs that provide industry-leading performance.

 For SDR development, our patented CoreFire Next™ and Open Project Builder™ Design Suites provide all the functionality needed for fast and dependable FPGA development.
 Board-support cores like the below ADC come as simple blocks that can be dragged and dropped into your design canvas, providing the complete interface between ADC Mezzanine Card and WILDSTAR mainboard.

 Figure 3: CoreFire Next Dual 2.5GSps 10-bit ADC Core